PERUVIAN, CUZCO SCHOOL, 18th Century

 It was not long after the Spanish began their conquest of the New World that images of Santiago Mataindios began to proliferate in Mexico and Peru.
 By the mid-16th century, Spanish Colonial images of Saint James presented him in this distinctly New World guise, at war with either Aztec or Inca combatants.
 Spanish conquistadors are known to have invoked Saint James for protection before battle.
 Furthermore, beyond general parallels between the reconquest of Spain and the conquest of the New World—particularly the shared campaign of Christianization—the emergence of this new iconography of Santiago Mataindios is tied to a legend that the saint intervened on behalf of the Spanish during the siege of Cuzco by Manco Inca Yupanqui and his armies in 1536–1537.
 A related depiction of Santiago Mataindios is today in the Cathedral in Cuzco (Fig. 1).

 In our painting, James appears riding a white horse, brandishing a sword against several Inca wearing feathered headdresses and attired in traditional geometric-patterned tunics known as uncu.
-They display a range of expressions from awe to defiance of the clearly belligerent but placidly-featured saint—disparate from most representations of the theme which show the native fighters passive or subjugated.
-The principal figure at left draws his bowstring and points an arrow directly at the saint, although the tip is conspicuously hidden behind his horse.
-Two additional figures are depicted beneath Saint James’s rearing horse—one recoils under the horse’s front legs, while the other is pinned beneath its hind legs and appears as if reaching out of the pictorial plane at the edge of the frame.
+They display expressions of awe in response to the clearly belligerent but placidly-featured saint.
+The principal figure at bottom left holds a shield and pike in defense.
+Two additional figures are depicted beneath Saint James’s rearing horse—one recoils under the horse’s front legs, while the other appears pinned beneath its hind legs.

 Interestingly, Saint James became equated in Peru with the Inca god of lightning, Illapa, as a protector of Christians in the New World, since he was said to have appeared as a flash of lightning at the siege of Cuzco.
-This conflation may be hinted at in this painting, as Saint James’ horse displays a sun-like motif with emanating rays in the center of the browband on its bridle recalling depictions of Inti, the Incan solar deity (Figs. 2-3).
+This conflation may be hinted at in this painting, as the main Inca protagonist displays a sun motif with a human face emanating rays in the center of his chest recalling depictions of Illapa (Figs. 2-3).
 Furthermore, the textiles worn by the figures in the foreground directly relate to known examples of Incan tunics, such as those found in painted representations of Incan people in Peru (Fig. 4), as well as an especially elaborate 16th-century tunic displaying numerous patterned squares (Fig. 5).[1]

 [1] Elena Phipps, Johanna Hecht, and Cristina Esteras Martín, The Colonial Andes: Tapestries and Silverwork, 1530–1830, exh. cat., New York, 2004, cat. nos.
 17-18, pp. 150-156.